Marwan-9/absence-tracking-site/readme.md

 Faculty of Engineering students** to help them track their absence.

-Feel free to try the tool by [Clicking Here !](https://chs-absence.vercel.app/)
+Feel free to try the tool by [Clicking Here!](https://chs-absence.vercel.app/)

 ## How to Use
 **1. Choose the course that you want to check its absence.**